DigitalCampus/django-oppia/docs/index.rst

 Welcome to the OppiaMobile documentation
 ==============================================

-OppiaMobile-Server is the server side component for the `OppiaMobile <http://oppia-mobile.org/>`_ learning application
+`OppiaMobile <http://oppia-mobile.org/>`_ is the mobile learning platform from `Digital Campus <http://digitalp-campus.org/>`_.
+This documentation details how to set up your own server and how you may make basic customisations.

 Contents: